Authorize your doctor to share medical information: HIPAA Authorization Form

 When can a doctor disclose my medical information?

-In most cases, your information can be shared with other providers to facilitate treatment or to payers (such as your health insurance company).
-If your medical provider asks you to sign a release, you'll want to carefully review the details of the authorization before you sign it.
-In most cases, you may notice some releases lean towards broader inclusions such as naming a whole company or group of people, rather than specific names.
-This helps the medical provider to more easily stay in compliance.
+In most cases, your information can be shared with other providers to facilitate treatment or with payers (such as your health insurance company).
+If your medical provider asks you to sign a release, you'll want to carefully review the details of the HIPAA Authorization Form before signing.
+Often, releases are written broadly, naming an entire company or group of people rather than specific individuals.
+This helps the medical provider stay in compliance more easily.

 -